freshollie/hello-boys-bot/README.md

 This program automatically emails "us" every day to let us know how long it's been since the configured property was let, and calculates the loss the landlord has incurred from not renting.
-(We had a very bad experience with this person).

 ## Why Rust?

 No reason at all.
-I like strongly typed modern languages, and saw this project as an opertunity to learn `rust`.
+I like strongly typed modern languages, and saw this project as an opportunity to learn `rust`.
 So far, it's been great!

 ## Tests